-Data also plays a key role for these sites as they’re able to utilise existing customer preferences – through subscription box history – along with previous purchase history, ultimately providing a more personalised customer experience.
+Data also plays a key role for these sites as they’re able to utilize existing customer preferences – through subscription box history – along with previous purchase history, ultimately providing a more personalized customer experience.

 Birchbox still continues its subscription service with over 1 million subscribers, partnered with over 800 brands in 2015 and 50% of their subscribers also go on to make full-size purchases outside of their regular monthly subscription box.

 Long-standing luxury beauty brands have been prompted to keep up with their younger online counterparts to optimize their digital marketing strategies including data-driven personalization and competitive delivery and returns options.
 This has ultimately benefited both the customer and the online beauty market as a whole.